 Tips to Simplify Your Writing

-1. Use short sentences with commonly used words.
+1. Use short sentences with common words.
 This is generally the best way to write clearly for any audience.
-Try to restrict sentence length to 20 words.
-Simplicity in documents is important.
-Studies have shown that the majority of Americans have average reading skills, between 7th-8th grade.
-If you can re-word or re-state your ideas using simpler words, then do so (unless the target readers are specialists and understand the longer words).
+Restrict sentence length to 20 words.
+Brevity is important.
+Studies show the majority of readers have average reading skills: they read at a 7th-8th grade level.
+If you can reword or restate your ideas with simpler words, then do so (unless the target readers are specialists and understand the longer words).

 The Global Language Monitor has found that the average English sentence length is about 14 words, aligning with this guideline.

-2. Besides simplicity in your documents, be brief and precise.
+2. Be brief and precise.
 If you can state the same point in fewer words, then don’t elaborate.
-Every reader prefers succinct text that conveys the information.
+Readers prefer succinct text that conveys the information.

 William Zinsser, in his classic book On Writing Well, stated, “Clear thinking becomes clear writing; one can’t exist without the other.”
 Opt for simple and familiar words.

-3. Use headings, sub-headings, bullets, numbers, tables, highlighters, and text formatting (bold, italicized, underline etc.), wherever possible.
-You can feel the visual difference in your documents.
-If a document appears inviting, your readers’ interest will grow towards reading it.
+3. Use headings, sub-headings, bullets, numbers, tables, highlights, and visual text formatting (bold, italicized, underline etc.), wherever possible.
+A text that looks inviting will engage your readers.

-4. Avoid using polysyllabic words (words with more than three syllables), as many readers find such words frustrating to read.
+4. Avoid using polysyllabic words (words with more than three syllables) and nominalizations, as many readers find such words frustrating to read.

 Original Word | Replacement |